object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

     :sorted:

     abstraction
-       A mathematical object with a limited set of defined properties.
+       A mathematical concept with a limited set of defined properties.
 For the purposes of the abstraction, any other properties that an object may have are disregarded.